kcl-lang/kcl-lang.io/versioned_docs/version-0.9/user_docs/support/faq-kcl.md

 assert a == 1
 ```

-In addition, we can also use the kcl-test test tool to write KCL internal test cases
+In addition, we can also use the kcl test tool to write KCL internal test cases

 Assuming there is a hello.k file, the code is as follows: